pgRouting/pgrouting/doc/src/via-category.rst

 Via optional parameters
 ...............................................................................

-.. rubric:: Used on all Via functions
+.. rubric:: Used in all Via functions

 .. via_optionals_start